wnsgur4322/CS-381/group project/README.md

 Introduction
 -------------
-> Four is a stack-based language with four input types for constructing and calculating mathmatical problems (Integer, Bool, String, and Name with each type).
+> Four is a stack-based language with four input types for constructing and calculating mathematical problems (Integer, Bool, String, and Name with each type).